Void-Lounge/voidbot-privacy-policy/index.md

 - **The content of your messages, with two narrow exceptions.** LFG posts are read only momentarily to extract the details above (boss, rank, time, the members tagged); the text itself is not kept.
-The exceptions: staff can mark a particular message for tracking, which stores that message's text so a display can be kept in sync, and a link you post in a log channel can appear in the bot's operational log when a staff member runs a log check with debug output turned on.
+The exceptions: staff can mark a particular progathon LFG message for tracking, which stores that message's text so a display can be kept in sync, and a link you post in a log channel can appear in the bot's operational log when a staff member runs a log check with debug output turned on.
 - **Direct message content.** The bot only *sends* DMs (for example, notifying a run